ducanhnguyen/reinforcement-learning/README.md

 *Experiment*

 Human plays first (x).
 The machine is 'o' player.
+Finally, the machine wins.

+You can realize that the machine is not extremely intelligent.
+The main reason is that, in the training phase, we play tic-tac-toe randomly without any human knowledge.

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/tic_tac_toe.png" width="450">

+The result of this match will be used to train again.
+So, that is the meaning of the word 'reinforcement learning'.
+We player more, the machine will be more intelligent.